Airport lounge reviews, flight reviews and travel inspiration

 Milan is a city best experienced on foot, and we spent much of our time immersing ourselves in the vibrant street life.
 If you wanted a more structured tour, including visiting ‘The Last Supper Painting’ (needs to be booked in advance which we were unable to do) then you can find a range of options with GetYourGuide here.
 If you choose to book through this link, we may earn a small commission at no extra cost to you.
 We really appreciate your support as it helps us keep sharing travel guides like this one!

-- Al Confine (Viale Coni Zugna, 59, 20144): Just €3.50 for a pint on Friday and Saturday nights.
-This is a really cool bar, with quirky décor and lots of craft beers on tap.
-This is again in the Il Navigli (canals area) so I’d recommend having a pre-dinner drink here and then heading to the Napoli 1820 Pizzeria for dinner.
+• Al Confine (Viale Coni Zugna, 59, 20144): Just €3.50 for a pint on Friday and Saturday nights.
+This is a really cool bar, with lots of craft beers on tap.
+This is in the Il Navigli so I’d recommend having a pre-dinner drink here before heading to the Napoli 1820 Pizzeria for dinner.

-- La Prosciutteria (Central Milan): A heavenly meat and cheese board for €10/£8 each.
+• La Prosciutteria (Central Milan): A heavenly meat and cheese board for €10/£8 each.
 Aperol Spritz’s here were just €6.
-A great spot to have a few drinks and graze on some Italian antipasti!

 Of course, we couldn’t resist a couple of rooftop bars whilst creating this Milan travel guide: